aashish-thapa/aashish-thapa/README.md

 🔭 Currently working on:

-    TalkNet (chat app with SignalR) and stock price prediction with RNNs.
+TalkNet (chat app with SignalR) and Anamoly Detection in Time Series Data, Sentiment Analysis with a Chatbot with RNNs.

 👯 Looking to collaborate on:

 AI/ML projects, especially chatbots and video captioning.

 🤝 Need help with:

 Real-time chat optimization and RNN deployment tips.

 🌱 Currently learning:

-    Advanced C++ and SQL techniques.
+Advanced C++ and SQL techniques || Machine Learning and AI Capabilities

 💬 Ask me about:

 React, Node, C#, and computer vision with YOLO.

 ⚡ Fun fact:

 I'm from Nepal but haven’t hiked the Himalayas!

 ## 🌐 Socials: